golift/cache/README.md

 [![discord](https://badgen.net/badge/icon/Discord?color=0011ff&label&icon=https://simpleicons.now.sh/discord/eee "GoLift Discord")](https://golift.io/discord)

 This go module provides a very simple in-memory key/value cache.
-It uses no mutex locks; utilizing only 1 go routine, 2 channels, and 1 or 2 tickers depending on if you enable the pruner.
+It uses 1 mutex lock only during start and stop; utilizes only 1 go routine, 2 channels, and 1 or 2 tickers depending on if you enable the pruner.
 The module also exports git/miss statistics that you can plug into expvar, or other metrics modules.